Hurricane Maria's path: Track the storm here

 Where is Maria today?

-Hurricane Maria is approximately 300 miles east-northeast of Great Abaco Island and 475 miles south-southeast of Cape Hatteras, N.C., according to the National Hurricane Center's 5 p.m.
-ET advisory.
+Hurricane Maria is approximately 335 miles south-southeast of Cape Hatteras, N.C., according to the National Hurricane Center's 8 a.m.
+ET advisory Monday.

 HURRICANE WARNING VS. WATCH: HOW ARE THEY DIFFERENT?

-The storm is traveling north close to 9 mph with maximum sustained winds around 105 mph.
+The storm is traveling north at 7 mph with maximum sustained winds of 75 mph, the National Hurricane Center said.

-"On the forecast track, the core of Maria will move well east of the southeast coast of the United States during the next day or so," the advisory said.

 What else should I know about the hurricane?